andis-sprinkis/xdg-open-simple/README.md

 ## How-to's

-Tips for dealing with Linux file-type vs. application associations.
+Tips for dealing with the Linux file-type vs. application associations.
 Not specific to this project itself - will work with the stock `xdg-utils` too.

 ### Setting the user default file and URL associations